-During Sunday night’s total eclipse of the moon, Earth’s shadow brushed the moon’s face.
-The eclipse is over, but, just like you or me, Earth still casts a shadow.
-Earth’s shadow always extends into space, in the direction opposite the sun.
+Earth’s shadow extends about 1,400,000 kilometers (870,000 miles) into space, in the direction opposite the sun.
 There are several good times to think about and be aware of Earth’s shadow.
 Follow the links below to learn more:

 See Earth’s shadow any evening, ascending in the east.
 You can see Earth’s shadow any clear evening ascending in the eastern sky.
 The shadow is a deep blue-grey, and it’s darker than the blue of the twilight sky.
 The pink band above the shadow is called the Belt of Venus.